Experiential Learning Development Grant

 Funding for an EL project is limited to a maximum of $2500.00.
 Grant funds will be deposited directly into recipient PERA accounts (or, if sessional, departmental funds) upon award.
 Faculty members are encouraged to add their successful proposals to their Annual Activity Report and CVs as part of their PTR.

 We encourage all instructors at UTM with an interest in experiential learning to apply.
 This includes Faculty (teaching or tenure stream), CLTAs, Sessional Lecturers, and Course Instructors teaching in the current or next academic session at the time of application.
+Previous grant recipients are also welcome to submit an application to expand existing projects.

 All applicants should ensure that their submission meets the following expectations: